BunEvie04/my-uca-notes/FinalMajorProject/Documentation/Development commentary template.md

 > - Ensure you clearly distinguish between your original work and any external contributions to maintain academic integrity.

 * Animal Variety Pack

+# Next steps for the dev commentary
+* Inclusion of images, gifs and videos
+* Fill in research sections
+* User testing